Personality profiling questionnaire

 The Liveliness scale assesses one’s typical enthusiasm and energy.
 Low scorers tend not to feel especially cheerful or dynamic, whereas high scorers usually experience a sense of optimism and high spirits.

 The Forgiveness scale assesses one’s willingness to feel trust and liking toward those who may have caused one harm.
-Low scorers tend “hold a grudge” against those who have offended them, whereas high scorers are usually ready to trust others again and to re-establish friendly relations after having been treated badly.
+Low scorers tend “hold a grudge” against those who have offended them, whereas high scorers are usually ready to trust others again and re-establish friendly relations after having been treated badly.

-The Patience scale assesses a tendency to remain calm rather than to become angry.
+The Patience scale assesses a tendency to remain calm rather than become angry.
 Low scorers tend to lose their tempers quickly, whereas high scorers have a high threshold for feeling or expressing anger.

 The Organization scale assesses a tendency to seek order, particularly in one’s physical surroundings.
 Low scorers tend to be sloppy and haphazard, whereas high scorers keep things tidy and prefer a structured approach to tasks.

 The Diligence scale assesses a tendency to work hard.
 Low scorers have little self-discipline and are not strongly motivated to achieve, whereas high scorers have a strong “work ethic” and are willing to exert themselves.

 The Perfectionism scale assesses a tendency to be thorough and concerned with details.
 Low scorers tolerate some errors in their work and tend to neglect details, whereas high scorers check carefully for mistakes and potential improvements.